cabal-club/cable/readme.md

 #### 4.3.2 Membership
-A user is considered a member of a channel at a particular point in time if, from a client's perspective, that user has issued a `post/join` to that channel and has not issued a matching `post/leave` since.
+A user is considered a member of a channel at a particular point in time if, from a client's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.

+A user whose latest interaction with a channel is a `post/leave` is considered an **ex-member**.

 #### 4.3.3 State
 A channel at any given moment, from the perspective of a client, is fully described by the following:

-- The latest `post/info` post of each user who is *or was* a member of the channel.
+- The latest `post/info` post of each member and ex-member.
-- The latest of each user's `post/join` or `post/leave` post to the channel.
+- The latest of each member and ex-member's `post/join` or `post/leave` post to the channel.
-- The latest `post/topic` post made to the channel, made by any user, regardless of current or past membership.
+- The latest `post/topic` post made to the channel, made by any member or ex-member.
 - All known `post/text` posts made to channel.

 "To the channel" refers to the `channel` field set on a given post.

-"Latest" means the relevant post with greatest causal ordering, and, if that's not possible, the greatest timestamp.
-See "Chat Message Sorting" below for more details on links and causal ordering.

 #### 4.3.4 Synchronization
 The `Request Channel State` and `Request Channel Time Range` requests are